ellieskod/nos/README.md

 -Load config.json
 -Register scroll/audio/element triggers
--Play the appropriate audio at the right time or position -Respect all accessibility settings and only activate when allowed
+-Play the appropriate audio at the right time or scrub position -Respect all accessibility settings and only activate when allowed